-While we must be closed to do our part to reduce the spread of COVID-19, we are still here for you, to enrich your life through the saving and sharing of York history.
+While we have limited our operations to do our part to reduce the spread of COVID-19, we are still here for you, to enrich your life through the saving and sharing of York history.

 We are pleased to bring you a selection of digital resources, which we will continue to expand and update so long as we are able.

 Educators, Parents and Kids: Check out our expanded York History at Home for Kids page!

 Want to know more about how to properly handle and store your family treasures?
 Click on this handy guide!

 You can still spend the day at the museum with our virtual museum tours and story maps!
 Virtually walk through our exhibitions to learn more about York History stories by visiting our YouTube Channel